 The White Pavilion Volume 3

 Inasmuch as work and leisure define a great deal about the nature of any home, Seymore wrote about his interests and avocations from childhood and his subsequent career.
 He wrote about his early employment in the Burrower's Guild and what he learned from Leornian Feldham about the nature of success.
 He wrote about the early home in which he and his wife began the tradition of reading together as a family, and where they defined the nature of leisure and the part it would play in their new life together.
 He also wrote about the genesis of the family's Christmas celebration, originating from a not-so-perfect Christmas, and how to maintain an atmosphere of peace and pleasantness at home while raising diverse and energetic children, with everyone in the family working in a family business in the midst of home.
 Finally, during a trip to Williamsburg, Seymore and his young wife decide they want a home like the freehold lytfolc homesteads they encounter along the James River.

-contents A Ferrett in the Burrower's Guild A Partnership for Life A Sanctuary in the Treetops The Perfect Christmas A Home for Literature The Plumb Line Read more ...
+contents A Ferrett in the Burrower's Guild A Partnership for Life A Sanctuary in the Treetops The Perfect Christmas A Home for Literature The Plumb Line Peek inside the novella ...